vpildaer/42-libft/README.md

 ### Part 1 - Libc functions

 This part contains reimplementations of a set of functions from the Libc.
-They have the same prototypes and behaviors as the originals, and they do not rely on any additional functions.
+They have the same prototypes and behaviors as the originals, and they do not rely on any external functions.

 #### ft_isalpha, ft_isdigit, ft_isalnum, ft_isascii, ft_isprint

+Return a binary number (0 or 1) depending on whether or not they are what we are testing.

+#### ft_strlen

+Returns the length (= the amount of bytes in use) of the string.

+#### ft_memset

+Fills memory with a constant byte.

+#### ft_bzero

+Erases data by writing zeros to a set area of memory.

+#### ft_memcpy

+Copies memory from one area to another.
+The memory areas must not overlap.

+#### ft_memmove

+Copies memory from one area to another, as though the copied bytes are temporarily stored.
+The memory areas may then overlap.

 ### Part 2 - Additional functions